dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 Previously, we saw that when a tuple is updated or deleted, the old tuple is still present on the disk.
 Over time, these dead tuples can grow and eat up disk space.
 Routine vaccuming removes these dead tuples and cleans up disk space.
 It also keeps the stats table updated.
 These stats tables are used by the query optimizer to identify the best possible way to execute a query.

 There are two types of vacuuming in Postgres
 - **VACUUM**: This is the most basic form of vacuuming.
-It removes dead tuples and updates the stats table.
-It does not reclaim the space.
+It removes dead tuples versions in the table.
+It does not reclaim the space occupied by the dead tuples.
 - **VACUUM FULL**: This is a more aggressive form of vacuuming.
-It removes dead tuples, updates the stats table, and reclaims the space.
+It removes dead tuples and reclaims the space.
 Full vacuuming is a blocking operation.
-It locks the table and prevents any DML operations on the table.
+It locks the table and prevents any `DML` operations on the table.

+While the vacuuming processing is running any `DDL` operations are blocked.

 *Let us create a table and insert some data.*